open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 - `config.Type`: A config.Type instance representing a unique identifier for your receiver across all Collector's components.

-- `CreateDefaultConfig`: A reference to a function that returns the config.Receiver instance for your receiver.
+- `ReceiverCreateDefaultConfigFunc`: A reference to a function that returns the config.Receiver instance for your receiver.

 - `...
-FactoryOption`: The slice of FactoryOptions that will determine what type of MELT datasource your receiver is capable of processing.
+ReceiverFactoryOption`: The slice of ReceiverFactoryOptions that will determine what type of MELT datasource your receiver is capable of processing.

 Let's now implement the code to support all the parameters required by `component.NewReceiverFactory()`